Koko Isle

 No analysis available

-I searched for direct statements that units can view Friday night fireworks, such as 'watch fireworks from the lanai' or 'fireworks view from unit.'
-The remarks discuss marina, Koko Head, mountain, and sunset views, but nothing about fireworks views from the building.
+I looked for statements that residents can see fireworks from the building or from a unit’s lanai/deck.
+The remarks discuss marina, sunset, Koko Head, and ocean views, but nothing about viewing fireworks from the property.

 No analysis available